Hari31416/SavorScore/overview.md

   - **Restaurant-Specific Analysis:** What's the average "Overall Flavor" score for _Restaurant X_?
 Which are its top-rated dishes?
   - **Dish-Specific Analysis:** What's the average "Craving Factor" for "Pizza" across all restaurants you've tried?
   - **Comparison:** Compare the "Execution & Craftsmanship" of "Burger" at _Restaurant A_ vs. _Restaurant B_.
-  - More sophisticated data visualizations that leverage the relationships between judgments, dishes, and restaurants.
+  - More sophisticated data visualizations that leverage the relationships between ratings, dishes, and restaurants.

 This revised approach sets you up for a much more powerful and useful application in the long run.
 Good call on normalizing the data!